-- Verify the public key used in the signature/certificate with the one stored in OTP fuse
+- Verify the hash of public key appended to bootloader image matches the one stored in OTP fuse

 - Extract the hash of bootloader from the signature using the verified public key

 - Compare the extracted hash with the computed hash of the bootloader.
-If it matches it proceeds with the boot process, thus authenticating the bootloader.
+If it matches it proceed with the boot process, thus authenticating the bootloader.

 High-level overview (generic):

 In addition to authenticating the bootloader, the bootloader can be also encrypted before signing.